OriginProtocol/crypto-merch-how-to/index.md

 ### Completing a Sale

-When a buyer makes an offer on your art, you should receive a notification from your browser and see it in the Peer Art menu bar.
+When a buyer makes an offer on your art, you should receive a notification from your browser and see it in the Crypto Merch bar.

 **INSERT SCREENSHOT**